List of Empire ships (D): Empire Durant

 Empire Durant was a 2,902 GRT cargo ship which was built by Eltringham's Ltd, Willington on Tyne.
 Launched in 1921 as Dalewood.
 Sold in 1923 to B Blumenfeld Akt, Germany and renamed Bernhard Blumenfeld.
 Sold in 1938 to Krupp Reederei und Kohlenhandel GmbH, Essen and renamed Carl Jüngst.
 Seized in May 1945 at Kiel, to MoWT and renamed Empire Durant.
 Allocated in 1946 to USSR and renamed Tambov, used as a mother ship for Russian trawler fleets then removed from shipping registers in 1958.

 Empire Dweller

-Empire Dweller was a 667 GRT coastal tanker which was built by G Brown & Co (Marine) Ltd, Greenock.
+Empire Dweller was a 667 GRT coastal tanker which was built by George Brown & Co (Marine) Ltd, Greenock.
 Launched on 19 February 1942 and completed in June 1942.
 Sold in 1945 to F T Everard & Sons Ltd and renamed Asperity.
 Sold in April 1967 to A E Pearce Ltd, Essex for scrapping but resold, reported having been scrapped in May 1967 in Belgium.